loning/universe/08_references.md

 6. Clark, A. (2016).
 Surfing Uncertainty: Prediction, Action, and the Embodied Mind.
 Oxford University Press.
 7. Godfrey-Smith, P. (2016).
 Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness.
 Farrar, Straus and Giroux.
 8. Nagel, T. (1974).
 What Is It Like to Be a Bat?
 The Philosophical Review, 83(4), 435-450.

+### Unified Expression of Quantum-Classical Dualism

+1. Penrose, R. (2014).
+On the Nature of Quantum Geometry.
+Princeton University Press.
+2. Bohm, D. (1980).
+Wholeness and the Implicate Order.
+Routledge.
+3. Hiley, B. J. (2001).
+From Process to Non-commutative Algebras.
+Quantum Non-locality and Reality, 365-388.
+4. Primas, H. (2003).
+Time, Quantum Mechanics, and Experience in Non-commutative Quantum Mechanics.
+Foundations of Quantum Mechanics, 49-95.
+5. Kauffman, L. H. (2002).
+Self-reference and Quantum Mechanics.
+Cybernetics & Systems, 33(3-4), 365-388.
+6. Rössler, O. E. (1998).
+Endophysics.
+World Scientific.
+7. Matsuno, K. (2000).
+Time and Life in the Quantum World.
+BioSystems, 51, 15-19.
+8. Aerts, D. (2009).
+Quantum Structure in Cognition and Social Processes.
+Quantum Interaction, 11-25.

 For more detailed content, please refer to the [Core Theory](core.md).